umn-gis-5574/week4/README.md

     - Create a table and map on CartoDB using a dataset of your own or that you find somewhere.
     - Post a link to your map as an [Issue](https://github.com/umn-gis-5574/week4/issues) on this repository.

+**Note:** If you've already done some work with CartoDB and this stuff is too easy for you, that's fine.
+In that case I'd like you to complete one or two of the other academy courses, or a few of the tougher tutorials.

 ### Resources

 [CartoDB Home](https://cartodb.com/)